ventus550/deepmac/README.md

 ### Missing Features
 - Loss function plotting
-- Some sort of test lab to make testing easier
+- Some sort of test lab to make testing new agents easier and simpler
 - Agent movements should be smooth and stable (direction can't be changed every frame)

 ### Performance Improvements